 One of the most complicated and tedious processes that employers and lenders face is validating the track record of applicants.
 It involves a myriad of background checks and screenings to determine if the applicant is a good fit for the desired role or for the desired loan.
 This is where Smile comes in.

 Smile is a financial technology start-up headquartered in Singapore and with operations in the Philippines.
 It offers user-authorized access to recent, comprehensive, and verified employment data that is accessible in real-time.
-Smile covers a wide range of data — from employment, payroll systems, gig economy platforms, and social insurance systems all through a single API.
-It aims to provide instant access to the latest, extensive, and authenticated data about user identity, employment, and income.
+A smile covers a wide range of data — from employment, payroll systems, gig economy platforms, and social insurance systems all through a single API.
+It aims to provide instant access to the latest, extensive and authenticated data about user identity, employment, and income.
 With this, why don’t you join me in learning more about Smile with its CEO and Co-Founder, Jerome Eger.

 We have seen that you have had extensive experience in the fields of management, development, technology, and start-ups.
 With this in mind, what motivated or inspired you to go into these fields?
 What made you want to dive into the startup world given that there are difficulties of being a startup founder?